 Beads Sewn or Embroidered Into the Work After Crocheting Is Complete –Here you finish crocheting a piece, and then afterwards you stitch beads onto the completed piece of crochet.

-Beads Strung Onto Yarn, Thread or Wire and Crochet Is Worked Around Them
+Beads Strung Onto Yarn, Thread or Wire and Crochet Is Worked Around Them — See the blue and white beaded snowflake motif and the heart-shaped frame applique pictured above for examples of this technique.

 - The Beaded Edge 2 — This book is a sequel to the first Beaded Edge book.
 It features patterns for spectacular beaded crochet edgings you can use to finish off just about any type of clothing or sewn item.
 The beaded trims you can make from these patterns are appropriate for use on home decor items, tops, jeans, purses, Christmas stockings, Christmas ornaments and many other types of craft projects.
 Click here to shop for the Beaded Edge 2 at the Interweave Store.